 What restaurants are open New Year's Day 2024?
 Details on McDonald's, Starbucks, Chick-fil-A

-Consumers looking for a great meal to kick off their 2024 are in luck, as they should have plenty of fast food and sit-down dining options this New Year's Day.
+Looking for a great meal to kick off 2024?
+You're in luck, as there should be plenty of fast food and sit-down dining options open this New Year's Day.

-Coffee shops such as Starbucks and Dunkin' will also be open, so consumers looking for a cup of joe to start their day are also in luck.

-Some companies will operate under limited hours, so it is always best to reach out to your local restaurant to inquire about their holiday status.
+Some companies will operate under limited hours, so it is always best to reach out to your local restaurant to inquire about its holiday status.

-Here's what you need to know about restaurants and fast food chains on New Year's Day 2024, including whether they'll be open and their hours.
+Here's what you need to know about restaurants and fast food chains on New Year's Day 2024.

-Stores open New Year's Day 2024: See hours for Walmart, Target, Home Depot, Macy's, more

 Is McDonald's open on New Year's Day?